 How To Style Your Home Like A Parisian

-With news that a second season of Emily in Paris is on its way, many are gearing up to enjoy a second dose of french sartorial prowess from the costume wardrobe.
-But we’re also just as excited about getting a second look at the inside the playful and colourfully-captivating Parisian interiors depicted in the show.
-If you loved them as much as we did: a Parisian-style home refresh is the perfect lockdown project to re-introduce a touch of romantic escapism back into life.
-Reject anything that feels like too much effort: the trick here is to stay relaxed and easygoing with artfully ruffled sheets, bold prints and plenty of wicker furniture.
-Add mismatched door handles, layers of linen, and an irresistible, zesty scent for the full effect.
+With news that a second season of Emily in Paris will (shortly) be on its way, we’re getting ready for a second dose of french sartorial prowess.
+And the show’s playful, colourfully-captivating Parisian interiors are just as covetable.
+If you loved them as much as we did, here’s how to tap into relaxed, easygoing, je ne sais quoi Parisian style with artfully ruffled sheets, bold prints and plenty of wicker furniture.
+Add mismatched door handles, layers of linen, and an irresistible scented candle for the full effect.

 Parisian Interiors Inspiration

 Laid back, laissez-faire Parisian style is best achieved with a mix of old and new pieces, colour layered against monochrome, and plenty of interest from contrasting textures – exemplified by this project by French architects Humbert & Poyet in South Pigalle, Paris.
 The designers blended 50s brass and opaline hanging lamps from Italy with custom made furniture pieces, Pierre Frey wallpaper and Didier Cabuy floors.
 To get the look yourself (and for unique pieces you won’t be seeing on every Instagram feed in two months from now) hunt down furniture and art second-hand, or upcycle pieces you already have with a lick of paint.
 Trés chic – while also being the more sustainable and eco-friendly choice. humbertpoyet.com